While there are many ways to make a legacy gift, Bequests and Gifts of Life Insurance are the most popular in Canada.

 The following sample language is intended as a resource when making a bequest to the Canadian Olympic Foundation.
 There are several options in making a bequest; you should seek legal and/or financial counsel to ensure that your intentions are clearly defined in your Will and that the type of bequest best suits your financial situation and philanthropic goals.

-In gifting a bequest, donors should consider providing the COF with a copy of the clause in the Will pertaining to the bequest.
+In gifting a bequest, donors should consider providing the Foundation with a copy of the clause in the Will pertaining to the bequest.
 This will be particularly helpful for receipting the estate at the appropriate time.

 Life insurance is another way to make a legacy gift.
 By purchasing a life insurance policy, a donor can donate a larger sum while enjoying tax savings.
 There are several options in making a gift of life insurance; you should seek legal and/or financial counsel before proceeding with a planned gift.

 Donate an existing policy.
 Old policies that are no longer needed by the donor or donor’s family can create current tax benefits.
-If you name the COF as the irrevocable owner and beneficiary of a paid-up policy, you will immediately receive a tax receipt for the cash surrender value of the policy.
+If you name the Foundation as the irrevocable owner and beneficiary of a paid-up policy, you will immediately receive a tax receipt for the cash surrender value of the policy.